agentio/serviceinfrastructure/content/docs/intro/_index.md

 ---
 # Managing APIs

-**API management** is a thriving industry with many vendors and definitions.
-Here we take the perspective of a software developer and say that _API management addresses the common concerns that arise when developers make and use networked APIs._
+**API management** is a thriving industry with many vendors, marketers, analysts, and definitions.
+Here we step back to the perspective of a software developer and say that _API management addresses the common concerns that arise when developers make and use networked APIs_.

+## Common concerns

 For people making APIs (API producers), these concerns usually include:
 * controlling who uses an API